PROFESSORS AND RESEARCHERS

 Nathalie LE ROUX

-Specialization: Sociology of sports, work, and public action
+Specialization: Sociology of sports, labor, and public policy

 Email:nathalie.le-roux@umontpellier.fr

-• Accessibility to sports and outdoor recreation and participation of persons with disabilities
+• Access to outdoor sports and recreation and the participation of people with disabilities

 Keywords